defridge/HerosGym-P1-A2/README.md

 - All pages were tested on various screen sizes from Galaxy Fold 280px upwards and all pages are responsive and function as intended.
 - To test this the webpage was loaded in a browser and using Google Dev Tools each page was opened and was changed to 280px and then the responsive window was dragged to max size.
 - All pages responded as intended and no images were stretched or pixelated.
-- The timetable was given CSS code overflow to allow for side scrolling on mobile phones screen sizes as reducing font size to fit made the content unreadable.
 - Some devices the website was tested on outside of Dev Tools were: Iphone 11, Samsung A6, Macbook Air, HP M27fw FHD monitor.

 ### Accessibility